Yes, we’re still on Beaujolais.

 Why?
 Because unlike a lot of Brouilly, this one has some horsepower.
 It is complex yet playful, and its characteristics are so amplified, it demands attention.
 But not in an obnoxious way: it still plays well with different foods: the savoriness of prosciutto, the fat of a creamy pasta, the snap and sweetness of spring peas, a strong cut of fresh mint.

-Pierre Cotton is one of several young winemakers taking Beaujolais by storm — literally: he is undaunted by a little lightning.
+Pierre Cotton is one of several young winemakers taking Beaujolais by storm.
 His wines have just a touch of carbonic maceration, which I think lends them a bit of a playful attitude.
 Only 6,000 bottles of this wine are made, so happy hunting!
 Use the link below or if you are in the United States, contact Paris Wine Company, who imports them.*

 2015 Pierre Cotton Brouilly